There are two options for applying to our internship program – the preselect option

 a.
 One official transcript from each undergraduate school attended (please send paper

-you that will not be found in the rest of your application.
-Areas you might cover
+information about you that will not be found in the rest of your application.
+Areas

-include: how you became interested in the field of nutrition; your personal goals;
+you might cover include: how you became interested in the field of nutrition; your

 d.
 GRE Test: Quantitative, verbal and analytical Writing Scores.
 Scores are reported